mk-fg/pulseaudio-mixer-cli/README.md

 with POSIX signals.

-Pulseaudio dbus interface was introduced in 1.0-dev branch (which is actually fairly old), but merged recently (mid-2011) into mainline versions.
+Pulseaudio dbus interface was introduced in 1.0-dev branch (which is actually fairly old), but was merged mid-2011 into mainline versions.
 More documentation on it can be found via introspection or on [PA wiki](http://pulseaudio.org/wiki/DBusInterface).